computer screen with lines of code

 Business Analytics Master’s Degree Programs

-Business analytics master’s degree programs are typically one- to two-year graduate programs — either on campus or online — during which students will undergo advanced training in business analytics concepts and skills.
+Business analytics master’s degree programs are typically one- to two-year graduate programs — either on campus or online — during which students undergo advanced training in business analytics concepts and skills.
 Often, students will have the opportunity to apply this training through an internship or capstone project.
 Though business analytics master’s degrees are still expensive, averaging $61,200 in the US for private universities and $29,150 for public universities, those who pursue the degree see it as an investment, either because it will allow them to break into the lucrative field of business analytics or move up in the field if they are already in it.

 For more, see our business analytics master’s program guide.